 (2) For the purposes of this Schedule, each of the following groups is a section of the digital platform industry:

+(a) digital communications platform providers who provide connective media services;

-(a) digital platform providers who provide content aggregation services;
+(b) digital communications platform providers who provide content aggregation services;

-(b) digital platform providers who provide connective media services;
+(c) digital communications platform providers who provide internet search engine services;

-(c) digital platform providers who provide media sharing services.
+(d) digital communications platform providers who provide media sharing services.

-(3) For each kind of digital service specified by the Minister under subclause 4(6), the digital platform providers who provide that kind of service are a section of the digital platform industry.
+(3) For each kind of digital service determined by the Minister under subclause 5(7), the digital communications platform providers who provide that kind of service are a section of the digital platform industry.

-(4) Digital platform rules may provide that persons who provide a kind of digital platform service constitute a section of the digital platform industry for the purposes of this Schedule.
+(4) Digital platform rules may provide that persons who provide a kind of digital communications platform constitute a section of the digital platform industry for the purposes of this Schedule.

 (5) The section of the digital platform industry must be identified in the digital platform rules by a unique name and/or number.